grasmuru/Assessments/java/Utilities/README.md

 # Utilities Excercise

-Add the code in the LineCounter class to make the unit tests pass The following task is something that is commonly performed at Smartcall although the methods employed do differ Basic grasp of records and java lamdas make this section easier
+Add the code in the CollectionUtilities class to make the unit tests pass The following task is something that is commonly performed at Smartcall although the methods employed do differ Basic grasp of records and java lamdas make this section easier